EaphoneTech/eaphone-spring-data-query/README.md

 * `$match`, `$sum: 1`, `$limit` and `$skip` are attached to given aggregation pipeline so in some cases the logic may be broken.
 * Text search is simply converted to Regular Expressions with `Literal` flag and may contain some logical flaws.
-* Global search is NOT implementd yet (as discussed in #1).
-* Querydsl support is REMOVED, as my own project does not use it.
+* Querydsl support is missing, as my own project does not use it.